PhillipNyarko/Piston/README.md

-# Piston.py is a rather primative and crude attempt at animating a piston using ascii characters in python3
+# Piston.py is a rather primative and crude attempt at animating a minecraft piston using ascii characters in python3